 Persons with Dementia may be disoriented when they wake up, especially in the night.
 Consider our Bed Rails which can help prevent them from falling from the bed.

 Especially in the later stages of dementia, the individual may experience difficulty in functions like bowel and bladder control.
 Consider purchasing commodes and place them beside the bed to limit the distance that they need to take to get to the toilet.

 Even though the cause of dementia still remains unknown, there are certain steps we can take to improve our overall health that can help to prevent dementia.

 Staying active can reduce the risk of dementia and slow the progression of cognitive conditions.
 Try out aerobic exercises such as Tai Chi, running, yoga, dancing and pilates to improve your heart and circulatory system.
-Check out our Exercise Products to train your strength, balance and flexibility to help seniors stay agile.
-This prevents falls, lowering the risk of brain injury and hence dementia.

 Proper nutrition can help to ease behavioural symptoms.
 Generally, a balanced diet low in sugar and saturated fat, and high in omega fats and vitamins can help to prevent dementia.